colxi/rest-api-service/README.md

 ## Constructor Syntax

-The asynchronous constructor returns an instance to the RESTApiService.
+The asynchronous constructor initiates the service and returns an instance of the RESTApiService.

 ```typescript
 async RESTApiService.create( routes:RESTApiServiceRoute[] [, options:RESTApiServiceOptions] )
 ```

 - `routes` : Array containing a collection of routes.
-- `options` (optional) : Object containing the initialization options.
+- `options` (optional) : Object containing the configuration options.

 ## Routes Syntax

-The RESTApiService constructor expects you to provide a Collection (array) of routes Routes.
-Each route is itself an Array too, which is expected to have the following structure :
+The RESTApiService constructor expects you to provide a Collection (array) of routes.
+Each route is itself an Array too, and is expected to have the following structure (indexes values) :

 ```
 [HTTPMethod, URIPattern, RouteController, PrivateRouteFlag]
 ```

 - `HTTPMethod` (string) : Available methods : `GET | POST | PUT | PATCH | DELETE`
 - `URIPattern` (string) : Define the endpoints at which requests can be made.
-Route paths can be string patterns, containing **route parameters**, to capture values ([more info here](https://expressjs.com/tr/guide/routing.html))
+Route paths must be string patterns, containing -if needed- **route parameters**, to capture values ([more info here](https://expressjs.com/tr/guide/routing.html))
 - `RouteController`(function) : Method to handle the calls to the different endpoints.
-- `PrivateRouteFlag` (boolean, optional) : Boolean value to flag those endpoints that are private and require authentication
+- `PrivateRouteFlag` (boolean, optional) : Boolean value to flag those endpoints that are private and require authentication.

 ## Initialization options